Medsafe Logo

 The majority of safety signals are not supported by any additional information and no action is taken although Medsafe may continue to closely monitor the issue.

 A small number of possible safety signals are confirmed to be real.
-In these cases Medsafe takes appropriate action to ensure the safety of these medicines is improved.
+In these cases, Medsafe takes appropriate action to ensure the safe use of these medicines is improved.

 What action can Medsafe take if a safety concern is confirmed?

-Communication with health care professionals and consumers is one of the best ways to provide information about about adverse effects and the safe use of medicines.
+Communication with healthcare professionals and consumers is one of the best ways to provide information about adverse effects and the safe use of medicines and vaccines.

 Medsafe provides information by:

-Medsafe can also instruct other organisations to provide information to healthcare professionals or consumers eg pharmaceutical companies.
+Medsafe can also instruct other organisations to provide information to healthcare professionals or consumers.

-Neither Medsafe or CARM can say in individual cases that a medicine was the actual cause of a suspected adverse reaction.
+Neither Medsafe nor the Centre for Adverse Reactions Monitoring (CARM) can say in individual cases that a medicine or vaccine was the actual cause of a suspected adverse reaction.
 Any consumer who has concerns regarding medicines they are taking should discuss these with their GP.

 Further information